 B. No Rehearing Requirement.
 An applicant or licensee entitled to judicial review is not required to first file a request for rehearing.

-C. Not Applicable.
-A board order imposing informal discipline is not subject to judicial review.

 I. Policies and Procedures for Board Members.
 The purpose of a board is to assist the supreme court in the protection of the public through the certification and oversight of certificate holders, to ensure conformance by certificate holders to the highest ethical standards and performance of responsibilities in a professional and competent manner.